Course Syllabus

 MW 1:10-2:30P on Zoom.
 Simply click on the link on Canvas menu.
 We are not going to use the Tuesday evening lab section between 6:10p-9p.
 All lectures are recorded and can be accessed through under Canvas' Zoom menu.

-We will be using Slack for discussion and information dissemination.
+We will be using Slack Links to an external site. for discussion and information dissemination.
 The system is highly catered to getting you help fast and efficiently from classmates and instructor.
 Rather than emailing questions to me, I encourage you to post your questions on Slack under the appropriate folders (homework, programming, lecture, etc.).

 Instructor: